 - Update the stocks periodically.

-- Inform the concerned engineer of the status of balance material in order to raise further indent.
+- Inform the concerned engineer of the status of the balance material in order to raise further indent.

 - Maintain records of departmental tools, machinery, etc. on site.